OriOrihuela/simple-rpg-game/README.md

-# simple-rpg-game
+# Simple RPG Game

-A simple browser-based RPG where you explore a grid-based world, encounter random enemies, and engage in turn-based battles.
-Level up, increase your stats, and see how long you can survive!
-Move with arrow keys or WASD, and use A to attack or H to heal during battles.
+A browser-based RPG with improved visuals and mechanics.
+Explore a grid world, encounter different enemies, collect loot, level up, use your inventory, and shop for potions.
+Features animated player/enemy sprites, health bars, inventory management, and gold.
+Defeat enemies, equip weapons, and see how strong you can get!